tc39/proposal-numeric-separator/README.md

 ## Acknowledgements

-This strawnman proposal was developed with @ajklein and @domenic.
+This strawnman proposal was developed with @ajklein, @domenic and @rwaldron.

 ## Building the spec: